← Back to Blog

 Diagnosis

-• If the dies measure concentric but produce off-center points → the problem is the machine (guide bushings, die holders)
+• If the dies measure concentric but produce off-center points → the problem is likely the machine (guide bushings, die holders)

 Solutions